Saad Khan: Humble Politician Nograj

 Saad had his debut OTT release with Humble Politician Nograj Season 1 produced by Applause Entertainment in association with FirstAction Studios and it premiered on Voot Select in January 2022.
 Written and directed by Saad, the series begins with a moving tribute to the Kannada actor Puneeth Rajkumar (Appu) who died in 2021.
 It is a sequel to the 2018 film Humble Politician Nograj, in which Puneeth had played a cameo.

 The first season has total 10 episodes and each episode with the running time duration of 30 minutes.
 The Show deals with the horse-trading after a fractured mandate and the desire to hold on to power.

-Reviews

 Subha J Rao of Firstpost stated "The show, produced by Sameer Nair, Maaz Khan, Danish Sait and Saad Khan, is deeply irreverent, and it is refreshing to see no one being spared.
 We should all learn to laugh and lighten up a bit.
 When Nograj can, can’t we?"

 A critic for Cinema Express said "Nograj is back and chutzpah is intact!."

+Constable Girpade

+Saad Khan created and directed the comedy drama Constable Girpade, which premiered on Amazon Mini TV on October 6, 2023.
+Produced by Maaz Khan of Firstaction Studios, the series features Khushaal Pawaar, Neel Salkar, Muskan Bamne, Dr. Sanket Bhosale, Gaurav Gera, Vrajesh Hirjee and Chandni Bhabda in significant roles.

+The screenplay and dialogues were penned by Saad Khan, Abhinav Vaidya, and Aditya Bharadwaj, edited by Bharath MC while the music was composed by Sid Paul.

+The storyline follows Mandaar Ghorpade, a rookie constable nicknamed Girpade, as he follows in his late father's footsteps by joining the police force.
+Assigned to oversee a wealthy Mumbai neighborhood, Girpade's father, senior constable Amol Ghorpade, had lost his life in pursuit of the notorious criminal Phenyl Mohan, a master of disguise.

+Archika Khurana of The Times of India described "Constable Girpade" as a lighthearted show that provides approximately 25 minutes of entertainment per episode.
+While not a pure comedy, it offers a suitable option for a weekend binge-watch, featuring abundant humor and enjoyable character dynamics.